-The pension plan is designed to provide an income, cash lump sums, or a combination of both.
-You can take any of these options at your selected retirement age or any time after age 55.
-A plan retirement date will be automatically set by your employer at first, but once you've been enrolled you can change it at any time.
+A plan retirement date will be automatically set by your employer at first, but once you've joined you can change it at any time.
 Generally speaking the longer you leave your pot to continue building up, the more money you will have to live on in retirement.